pareyesv/rs/slides/2025/structured-docs.md

 You can use this syntax in Microsoft Word's Equation Editor

 Learning how to write math is a good investment

-## Bibliographic References

-There are _hundreds_ of citation styles

-Life is too short to sort references _manually_

-LaTeX also provides a convenient way to handle references

-References are stored in a separate text file, in BiBTeX format

-Many tools can create BiBTeX files for you

-+ Zotero
-+ Mendeley

 ## LaTeX disadvantages